psrc/travel-modeling/air_quality/emissions_inventory/README.md

 ## Running the Tool
 There are two scripts that can be run with Python.
 They must be run by specifying a config.toml file:
 - python city_vmt.py -c config.toml
-- create_county_emissions.py -c config.toml
+- python create_county_emissions.py -c config.toml

-The config file contains settings for which counties and years to run for an analysis, as well as the location of travel model output data and assumptions like annualization factors.
+The config file contains settings for which counties and years to run for an analysis, as well as the location of travel model output data and assumptions like annualization factors (**320** is the latest recommended factor).